Malaga Township, Monroe County, Ohio: Geography

 Two villages are located in Malaga Township: Miltonsburg in the center, and part of Jerusalem in the northeast.
 As well, the unincorporated community of Malaga lies in the northern part of the township.

 Name and history

 It is the only Malaga Township statewide.

-A Key founder of Malaga Township was John Hendershot born in 1764 in Sussex County, New Jersey.
+A key founder of Malaga Township was John Hendershot, who was born in 1764 in Sussex County, New Jersey.
 He had three sons between 1788 and 1797.
 John enlisted in the Pennsylvania Militia, Bedford County Rangers of Frontiers, under Captain William McCall.
-In 1782 after the Revolutionary War, he moved to Washington County, Pennsylvania (now Greene County) and then he moved to Monroe County, Ohio, and built a cabin in Malaga Township before 1815.
-He mapped the town out.
-The first settlers of Magala Township were the families of John, Stillwell Truax, Mathew Rogers, Martin Fogle, Frederick Hayes, Peter MAnn, David Mann, William Kennard, James Graham and David Lupton.
+In 1782, after the Revolutionary War, he first moved to Washington County, Pennsylvania (now Greene County) and then to Monroe County, Ohio.
+He built a cabin in Malaga Township before 1815, as well as mapped the town out.
+The first settlers of Malaga Township were the families of John, Stillwell Truax, Mathew Rogers, Martin Fogle, Frederick Hayes, Peter Mann, David Mann, William Kennard, James Graham and David Lupton.
 This was before 1815.
-The first election in Magala Township was held at the home of Peter Mann in 1820.
-There were 22 Votes cast, among them were the names of John and Jonathon Hendershot.
+The first election in Malaga Township was held at the home of Peter Mann in 1820.

-Source Genealogy of the Hendershot Family in America by Alfred E. Hendershot 1961.